aer0ss/aerofs/docs/engineering/design/identity.md

 Identity Services: design
 =========================

+N.B. the in-progress server code was removed in gerrit change I3c5822553dabc10a35f1ef7bba0a27f87f5520a9

 This document describes the in-progress design for an identity system that unifies aeroim and aerofs, as well as resolving some technical debt in the existing systems.